 “I think they still haven’t really wrapped up their minds around what this technology is, what is going to happen with it, where it’s going to go, and how to deal with it since it could arguably compete with the bank’s own existing services and products,” says Matthew Burgoyne, a Calgary lawyer with McLeod Law LLP, who has numerous Bitcoin entities as clients.
 Burgoyne also suspects that banks are also apprehensive in taking new Bitcoin clients because the Department of Finance has yet to introduce regulations that specifically target virtual currency operations.

-Matthew McGuire, the national anti-money laundering practice leader with MNP LLP, believes that banks are apprehensive about taking on bitcoin businesses because of anti-money laundering concerns.
+Matthew McGuire, an anti-money laundering expert, believes that banks are apprehensive about taking on bitcoin businesses because of anti-money laundering concerns.
 “There are three things in a transaction that are necessary if you are trying to be fraudulent or you want to conduct money laundering,” says McGuire who has a fair number of clients who are Bitcoin entities.
 “You want anonymity, though within the Bitcoin community it is argued that it’s not at its core anonymous as you could determine (someone’s identity) through the block chain.
 You want to be able to get your money in, and you want to be able to transfer money to other jurisdictions.
 All of those things are present within the Bitcoin structure now.”

 There are ways around the problem, such as opening a bank account abroad or resorting to merchant payment services, adds McGuire, who is assisting the Department of Finance with drafting the new regulations aimed at virtual currency dealers.